Skip to content

 Nike Blazer Mid ’77 Vintage for Lifting and Working Out

-There are three pros that come along with this shoe for lifting and working out and one subtle drawback.
+Three pros come along with this shoe for lifting and working out and one subtle drawback.
 The first pro is that midsole and outsole construction in this shoe provide a good amount of stability.
 If you’re a recreational lifter that likes to train heavy here and there, then this model should have no issues accommodating your loading tasks.

 The second pro is that leather and synthetic upper provide a good amount of durability, especially for general training purposes.
 I don’t think the upper in this shoe will break down very quickly which is good for making your investment go the distance with this shoe if you plan to lift in them.

-The final aspect to like about this model is that the sole has a good amount of articulation to it once it’s broken in and this is despite this model being a mid-top model.
+The final aspect to like about this model is that the sole has a good amount of articulation once it’s broken in, despite this model being a mid-top model.
 In lunges, split squats, and other exercises where the foot needs to be highly mobile this shoe never limited my performance or ability to grip the floor.

 As an added perk on this final pro, the toe spring in this model is also pretty good.
 It’s easy to ground the feet with this shoe in exercises like deadlifts, Romanian deadlifts, and kettlebell swings.